levina-anna/BookstoreAPI/README.md

 # Bookstore API

-API for accessing product and category data in an online store's database.
+API for accessing product and category data in an online store's database

 ## Features

-- Retrieve a list of all products and their respective categories.
+- Retrieve a list of all products and their respective categories
-- Filter products by category.
+- Filter products by category

 ## API Usage